Discover the Best Restaurants in Bothell: A Culinary Journey

 - 6 min read

-Bothell is quickly evolving from a quiet suburb into a dynamic dining destination, attracting top chefs and diverse flavors to the North Seattle / Eastside area.
+Bothell is quickly evolving from a quiet suburb into a dynamic dining destination.
+It attracts top chefs and diverse flavors to the North Seattle and Eastside area.

 Once better known for its tree-lined residential neighborhoods and riverside parks, Bothell is now carving out a reputation as a place you go to eat well.
 The city bridges that relaxed, community-driven feel with surprisingly sophisticated culinary options.